Flash Flood Watch issued for Clark, Scotland by NWS - News Break

 Flash Flood Watch issued for Clark, Scotland by NWS

-Effective: 2021-06-24 19:00:00 CDT Expires: 2021-06-26 07:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Clark; Scotland FLASH FLOOD WATCH IN EFFECT FROM 7 PM CDT THIS EVENING THROUGH SATURDAY MORNING The National Weather Service in Quad Cities has issued a * Flash Flood Watch for portions of west central Illinois, southeast Iowa and northeast Missouri, including the following areas, in west central Illinois, Hancock, Henderson, McDonough and Warren.
+Effective: 2021-07-09 16:00:00 CDT Expires: 2021-07-10 10:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Clark; Scotland FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY MORNING The Flash Flood Watch continues for * Portions of west central Illinois, southeast Iowa and northeast Missouri, including the following areas, in west central Illinois, Hancock, Henderson, McDonough and Warren.
 In southeast Iowa, Des Moines, Henry IA, Jefferson, Lee and Van Buren.
-In northeast Missouri, Clark and Scotland. * From 7 PM CDT this evening through Saturday morning. * Occasional rounds of heavy rain producing thunderstorms are expected across the watch area from tonight through Saturday morning.
-With the ground already saturated from recent bouts of heavy rain in much of the watch area, Flash flooding will be possible as the storms move across.
-Locations that get hit repeatedly will be especially prone to flash flooding. * Excessive runoff may result in flooding of low-lying and flood prone locations.
-Small rivers, creeks and streams may rise out of their banks.alerts.weather.gov
+In northeast Missouri, Clark and Scotland. * Through Saturday morning. * Repeated rounds of showers and thunderstorms are expected across the area beginning this evening, and will last through tonight.
+Rainfall amounts around 1 to 3 inches are expected, with potential for locally higher amounts in areas that see repeated rounds of showers and storms.
+This rain will be falling on already wet soils given previous heavy rains, leading to the increased flash flood risk.alerts.weather.gov

 Comments / 0